How to Escape Python Script Hell with Modules & Packages

 While packages are extremely useful, a bad package can do much more damage than a bad script.
-One or two mediocre packages is negligible, but when you start including dozens of low-quality packages you can quickly end up in a place worse than script hell: package hell.
+One or two mediocre packages are negligible, but when you start including dozens of low-quality packages you can quickly end up in a place worse than script hell: package hell.
 Scripts are more likely to be higher quality due to them being reviewed before running.
 Users expect packages to “just work” and often will not bother doing quality checks.

 Creating good packages takes years of practice and experience.
 Packages can be difficult to manage efficiently thanks to versioning and package dependencies.
-Investing the time to learn how to create good packages will keep you out of both script and package hell.
+Investing the time to learn how to create good packages will keep you out of both scripts and package hell.
 A bad package may “work” in the beginning, but it will make life difficult for whoever needs to maintain the package in the future.

-Better Packages Through Better Coding
+Better Packages through Better Coding

 Learning how to create good Python packages and implementing modularization will take time, especially if your team was near or in script hell beforehand.

 A good thing to internalize early on is the fact that not everything needs to be modularized.
 Creating packages and modularizing everything is understandably very tempting.
 However, having endless unorganized packages is guaranteed to earn you a ticket straight to package hell.
 Knowing what to package is difficult and takes years of experience to do correctly, thus the person deciding what to modularize should have strong institutional knowledge.